Employment Insurance Canada: EI benefits in 2025

 Canadians can also apply for maternity benefits, sickness benefits, caregiving benefits, and disability benefits.
 These programs have their requirements and may require some kind of proof to collect.

-To be eligible for EI sickness benefits in Canada, you need to tick off a few boxes:
+To be eligible for EI sickness benefits or EI Disability Benefits in Canada, you need to tick off a few boxes:

 1. Work that Qualifies: Your job must pay into the EI program, which means both you and your employer contribute to EI.